Over in a flash: Epic movies that took no time to shoot

-Moonlight was shot over a period of 25 days in Southern Florida, with some actors even filming all their scenes in just three days.
+Moonlight was shot over a period of 25 days in South Florida, with some actors even filming all their scenes in just three days.
 The short shooting schedule clearly didn’t affect the quality of the filmmaking either, as it went on to win the Oscar for Best Film in 2017.

 According to Variety, Alejandro González Iñárritu’s Birdman was shot in just 23 days (excluding all the rehearsals and editing time).
 Since the movie was carefully rehearsed and shot in sequence, the editing process only took two weeks.
 Many other sources say that the movie was filmed within two months, which is still pretty impressive for such a beautifully made film.

 Casablanca – widely considered to be one of the greatest films ever made – was completed in about two months.
 And for a film that has been screened millions of times around the world since it was made, it was clearly two months well spent.

 Roger Corman was famous for being able to “turn up and churn them out,” with Little Shop of Horrors taking only three days to make.
 (It was also the first time an audience had a proper look at a young actor called Jack Nicholson.)
 Corman’s film Bucket of Blood only took five days and his movie with Boris Karloff – The Terror – took only three days.
 It’s no wonder he earned the aforementioned reputation.